 The Alliance in Motion Global has compensation plans in which commissions are paid based on registration fees of recruits.
 AIM Global intends to sell a position and not a product.
 It allows a member to buy up to 15 accounts.

-Moreover, the recruits and compensation are directly correlated.
+Moreover, recruits and compensation are directly correlated.
 The more you recruit, the higher your earnings will be.
 The business has no return policy.